SifanZhu/Seminar_ClimateChangeSS24/README.md

 # Seminar_ClimateChangeSS24
-This repository is for the seminar Climate Change in SS24.
+This repository is for Sifan Zhu and Kristina Kuznetsova's project for the Climate Change seminar in SS24.

 Dataset:
 https://www.kaggle.com/datasets/bouweceunen/climate-fever-dataset?resource=download